Visual Learning Guide to Understanding Visual Learners

 Associating new concepts with familiar ones

-Teaching involves introducing students to new concepts frequently.
+Teaching involves introducing students to new concepts every now and then.
 For visual learners, teachers can associate new concepts with what the students already know.

 For example, you can use analogies to make complex ideas simpler.
 Let’s say you’re teaching about computer viruses; you can relate it with a real virus— and how it affects the computer just like a body.

-You can also use real-world examples and help learners understand new concepts; like dropping objects down when teaching about gravity.
+You can also use real-world examples to help learners understand new concepts, like dropping objects down when teaching about gravity.

 Wall displays